cran-task-views/DifferentialEquations/DifferentialEquations.md

     environment to implement and simulate dynamic models.
 Next to DE models, it also provides functions for grid-oriented, individual-based, and particle diffusion models.
--   In the package `r pkg("FME")` are functions for inverse modelling (fitting to data), sensitivity analysis, identifiability and Monte Carlo Analysis of DE models.
 -   `r pkg("mkin")` provides routines for fitting kinetic models with one or more state variables to chemical degradation data.